Department of Geography, University of British Columbia

 I am a PhD candidate in the Department of Geography at UBC.
 I work across areas of urban studies and economic geography, focusing on approaches to cities and their global connections through registers of political economy.
 I am also the Student Representative for the AAG Urban Geography Specialty Group (2018 – ) and the AAG Asian Geography Specialty Group (2018 – ).

 Situated in debates on global urbanism, geographical political economy, and interdisciplinary approaches to the politics of experts and expertise, my PhD dissertation examines the phenomenon of the globalizing urban ‘solutions’ industry.
 It is principally interested in the global circuitry of practitioners, organizations, and institutions that think they are capable of providing ‘solutions’ to cities.
 Whether or not genuine solutions to varied, cross-scalar urban crises actually exist is an open question.
 But there is an entire industry that has sprung up based on the assumption that there are real solutions for cities.

 How are cities and urban phenomena variously constructed as ‘problems’ and ‘solutions’ by epistemic communities of practitioner-advocates?
-Who are these global, networked gatekeepers and what role do they play in co-producing, articulating, and performing a global circuitry of ‘best practice’ knowledge for urban policy?
-How have discourses of ‘solutions’, ‘best practice’, and models become normalized in the everyday language of urban policy?
+Who are these global, networked gatekeepers and what role do they play in co-producing, articulating, and performing a global circuitry of ‘best practice’ knowledge for urban policy, based on their particular conceptions of what a ‘city’ is?
+How and why have discourses of ‘solutions’, ‘best practice’, and models become normalized in the everyday language of urban policy?
 Finally, what are the multi-scalar implications for cities, urban policy, and urban governance?